PDX-Capstone-Team-A/DxWiFi/documents/tests.md

 #Different Tests
-We did many tests using different distances to fine tune the scripts and see if there was any unexpected outcomes during these tests.
+We did many tests at different distances to fine-tune our scripts and see if there were any unexpected outcomes during these tests.

-The final test was a planned 12 mile stretch from Little Beacon Rock to Vista House.
+The final test was a planned 12 mile stretch from Little Beacon Rock, located on the Washington side of the Columbia Gorge, to Vista House, located on the Oregon side.

 ##Goals
-The goal of the tests were to see if there were any unusual happenings that we would need to change, such as acknowledgments, etc. While we did extensive research into the 802.11 specs requirement, the specs were comprehensive to the point that a complete research would be impractical.
+The goal of the tests was to see if there were any unusual happenings that we would need to address.
+Specifically we wanted to avoid any unnecessary data exchanges, such as the sending of acknowledgment packets, etc. While we did extensive research into the WiFi 802.11 specification requirements, the specs were comprehensive to the point that a complete analysis would be impractical.

 ##1 & ~2 mile tests